-- 25. Persons providing safety briefings to passengers should be trained in effective presentation and delivery.
-This training should also cover briefing passengers listed in the special category section.
-Training staff helps operators ensure consistency with the safety messaging. - 26.
-Any cabin crew training programme must cover the briefing of passengers.
-It should address the content, presentation and manual demonstration of passenger safety briefings. - 27.
-In addition to this, the training should include: - instructions on what to do if a passenger fails to comply with safety instructions, and - clear directions that flight attendants (or crew members) should not perform any non-safety-related duties during the safety briefings, to ensure that they do not obstruct the view of the passengers or distract passengers from paying attention to the briefing.
+Staff providing safety briefings to passengers should be trained in effective presentation and delivery.
+This training must also cover briefing passengers listed in the special category section.
+Training staff helps operators ensure consistency with the safety messaging.

+In operations with cabin crew (i.e. one or more flight attendants), the cabin crew training programme must address the content, presentation and manual demonstration of passenger safety briefings.
+In addition to this, the training should include:

+- instructions on what to do if a passenger fails to comply with safety instructions, and - clear directions that flight attendants (or crew members) should not perform any non-safety-related duties during the safety briefings, to ensure that they do not obstruct the view of the passengers or distract passengers from paying attention to the briefing.